-> While hiking excursions are offered throughout the Antarctic season, snowshoeing is at its best in Nov & Dec when the snow cover is heaviest.
+While hiking excursions are offered throughout the Antarctic season, snowshoeing is at its best in November and December when the snow cover is heaviest.
 At this time snowshoeing can actually be the preferred way to get around, and has less impact on local wildlife.

-> How does it work?
+How does it work?

 Both hiking and snowshoeing are group activities, led by expert mountain guides.
 You’ll be ferried to shore as a group at the beginning of the excursion, from where your guide will dictate the route.
 Excursions typically last 2-3 hours in duration, but will be judged on general fitness levels of the group.